NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 “I mean, like if I talk to someone of my own race they’re like more, most of the time like more, when talking about it they get angry halfway through or something, something happened to them.
 When I talk to somebody from a different race, they just don’t see it from like our point of view I guess?...
 It’s just like they don’t see it, like understand it so.
 Cause you know like they haven’t seen it and it doesn’t hurt them so like they I don’t want to say they don’t care but they don’t care basically,” Edwards said.

-It isn’t until I finish talking to them, that I notice: Grant and Malcolm are literally both wearing the exact same brown boat shoes.
+It isn’t until I finish talking to them, that I notice: Grant and Malcolm are both wearing the exact same brown boat shoes.

-This mandatory training has been branded as a “diversity orientation program.”
+This mandatory training has been branded as a 'diversity orientation program.'
 There are eight professors in the front of the room from all different disciplines.
 They’re of a variety of races and backgrounds.

 They open with a loose discussion, and try their best to get students to engage.

 Later, each of the professors gives a short presentation related to their field.
 Most of them have some relevance to the issues of diversity: one professor talks about people appropriating other cultures: like the example of a fraternity holding a Mexican-themed party where members showed up dressed like lawn care workers.
 One talks about his research into why Serena Williams makes far less money each year than Maria Sharapova, despite the fact that Williams, a black woman, is a consistently better tennis player to Sharapova, who is white.
 There’s even a section on comic books.

 Along the way, the professors all try to engage.
 Sometimes they get bites, other times it’s crickets.
-The lectures are about race… but mostly informational, occasionally instructional.
+The lectures are about race -- mostly informational, occasionally instructional.

 “Building your own experiences with diversity means getting involved with student organizations getting involved with service learning and study abroad opportunities and activities.
 But most of all, being willing to embrace the possibility to stretch yourself.
 That means putting yourself in situations that move you to think differently.
 To consider new ways of being.
 To grow and develop.
 That’s stretching,” Education Professor Antonio Castro said.